How to teach outside

 3. Review your outdoor rules as a class.
 Then use positive reinforcement to reward the behavior you want them to exhibit while outside.

-4. Plan a simple lesson or activity for the first time out, such as a scavenger hunt or a measuring challenge.
+4. Plan a simple lesson or activity for the first time out, such as a scavenger hunt, adjective hunt, or a measuring challenge.
 Use as few tools as possible.
 Often all students need is a clipboard and pencil.
+Journals are flexible tools too.

 5. As students become more comfortable with the outdoor rules, you can plan more complicated lessons.

-Tip: Avoid making going outdoors a reward.
+Tip: Avoid making going outdoors a reward or punishment.
 Your outdoor spaces should be part of your classroom, not something separate.

 Read one northern Minnesota teacher's story about how he went from nervous to comfortable.